-- Had problems with your cervix during pregnancy
+Had problems with your cervix during pregnancy

 You need to go to the hospital right away for PPROM.

-If you're at least 34 weeks pregnant, your doctor may want you to give birth to lower the odds that you or your baby will pick up a serious infection.
+If you're at least 34 weeks pregnant, the doctor may want you to give birth to lower the odds that you or your baby will pick up a serious infection.

 If you're 23-34 weeks pregnant, it’s usually best to delay delivery so your baby has more time to grow.
-You’ll get antibiotics to help prevent an infection and a course of steroids to help your baby's lung mature quicker.
+You’ll get antibiotics to help prevent an infection and a course of steroids to help your baby's lungs mature quicker.
 You may stay in the hospital until you give birth.

 If your water breaks before 23 weeks, the doctor will talk to you about the dangers and benefits of continuing the pregnancy.
-Babies born after such an early water break are less likely to survive and more likely to have mental or physical disabilities.
+Babies born after such an early water break are less likely to live.
+Those that do are more likely to have mental or physical disabilities.

 When Your Water Doesn’t Break

-If you’re already in labor but it’s going slowly, your doctor may manually break your water.
-They’ll insert a sterile plastic hook into your vagina and pull on your amniotic sac until it bursts.
+If you’re already in labor but it’s going slowly, your doctor may break your water for you.
+They’ll put a sterile plastic hook into your vagina and pull on your amniotic sac until it bursts.
 But research shows this doesn’t speed up labor for most women.
 The doctor should do it only if your baby’s head is already in your pelvis and low enough to cover your cervix.
 Otherwise, your body usually will continue with labor on its own until your little one arrives.